 The air is really dry so as well as drinking lots of water, pack some heavy-duty moisturiser.
 My recommendations are the same old favourites I use for cold climates – Elizabeth Arden’s Eight-Hour Cream and Carmex lip balm.
-Take hand sanitiser or wipes in case you need a toilet stop in the bush.
-And pack plenty of high-factor sunscreen and an adaptor plug for your electricals (Kenya, Tanzania, Botswana and Zambia usually use the same plugs as the UK; South Africa has it’s own special ones but you can pick these up cheaply when you’re out there).
+Carry some tissues and hand sanitiser or antibacterial wipes in case you need a toilet stop in the bush.
+And pack plenty of high-factor sunscreen.

 And finally don’t forget your camera.
-If you have a DSLR it’s worth buying or hiring a zoom lens if you can as it makes a real difference to your photos – I picked up a second-hand 55–200mm lens for my Nikon camera for around £100.
-Or for a good compact camera, the Panasonic Lumix TZ100 has an impressive 25–250mm range but it lightweight and easy to carry around.
+If you have a DSLR it’s worth getting hold of a zoom lens if you can as it makes a real difference to your photos – I picked up a second-hand 55–200mm lens for my Nikon camera for around £100, but you can also hire a zoom lens if you don’t want to buy one.
+Or if you’re looking for a good compact camera, the Panasonic Lumix TZ100 has an impressive 25–250mm range but is still lightweight and easy to carry around.

 So that’s my African safari packing list – what are your safari packing tips?